jhkette/strava-app-final/readme.md

 to upload what would be 1000s of files so I have left them.
 To run and install the app locally please follow the instructions below

+The .env file is in the node folder - I chose to leave it in so code could be run locally if needed.

 ## The Live site

 [http://159.65.83.17/](http://159.65.83.17/).